-The Less Than Spectacular Times of Henry Milch by Marshall Thornton is set in Wyandot County in Michgan.
+The Less Than Spectacular Times of Henry Milch by Marshall Thornton is set in Wyandot County in Michigan.
 There used to be a Wyandot County but it became Cheboygan County in 1853.
-It seems funny to hear the author refer to the area as the Northern Lower Michigan.
+It seems funny to hear the author refer to the area as Northern Lower Michigan.
 It’s accurate.
 People always forget about the Upper Peninsula.

 Henry Milch has recently moved to Michigan from Hollywood, California in order to live with his grandma.
 Henry had a choice between living with Nana Cole or going to rehab after an overdose.
 He’s still a drug addict and not always completely honest with anyone.
 He wants everyone to call him “Mooch” but it doesn’t stick.
 It’s a horrible nickname.
 Who really wants to be called “Mooch?”